The Advantages of Different Types of Mortgage Lenders

 What kind of lender is best?

-If you ask a loan officer, “What kind of lender is best?” the answer will be whatever kind of company he works for and he will give you a list of reasons why.
-If you meet the same loan officer years later, and he works for a different kind of lender, he will give you a list of reasons why that type of lender is better.
+If you ask a loan officer, “What kind of lender is best?” the answer will be whatever kind of company he or she works for and he will give you a list of reasons why.
+If you meet the same loan officer years later, and he works for a different kind of lender, they will give you a list of reasons why that type of lender is better.

 Realtors will also have differing opinions, and those opinions have and will continue to change over time.
 In the past, it seemed like most would recommend portfolio lenders.
 Now, they usually recommend mortgage bankers and mortgage brokers.
 Most often they direct you to a specific loan officer who has demonstrated a track record of service and reliability.